markarnott/snorc/How-To-Convert-Docker-Image-To-WSL.md

 wsl.exe --status
 ```

-2. Install Ubuntu if you don't already have it installed.
+2. Install Ubuntu on Windows if you don't already have it installed.

 ```powershell
 wsl.exe --install --distribution Ubuntu-22.04